Rolls-Royce Kestrel: Cooling system

 One key advance in the Kestrel was the use of a pressurised cooling system.
 Water boils at 100°C at standard atmospheric pressure, but this pressure decreases as altitude increases, and therefore the boiling point of water decreases with altitude.
-The amount of heat rejected by an air-to-air cooling system is a function of the maximum coolant temperature and volume, so the resulting decrease in cooling capacity became a limiting factor for aero engine power in this period, as the coolant has to be kept below boiling point.
+The amount of heat rejected by an air-to-air cooling system is a function of the maximum coolant temperature and volume, so the resulting decrease in cooling capacity became a limiting factor for engine power in this period, as the coolant has to be kept below boiling point.

 The solution was to pressurise the engine's entire cooling system, thereby raising the temperature at which the coolant would boil: not only does this help mitigate the decrease in cooling performance with altitude, but allows a smaller cooling system to be used in the aircraft for the same heat load.
 The Kestrel was built to maintain coolant pressure to keep the boiling point at about 150°C.

 Variants

-The Kestrel was produced in 40 distinct variants which can be divided into three main groups: normally aspirated, medium supercharged, and fully supercharged.
-One variant, the Kestrel VIII, was configured as a 'pusher engine' for the Short Singapore flying boat.
-Apart from supercharging, the variant differences centred on varying compression ratios and propeller reduction gearing.
+In early Kestrel variants, unsupercharged engines were available in two compression ratios, 'A' engines had a compression ratio of 6:1, and 'B' engines a high compression ratio of 7:1.
+The Kestrel was designed to be fitted with a gear-driven supercharger, in early Kestrel variants 'MS' engines were moderately supercharged and 'S' engines were fully supercharged.
+A number of Kestrel variants were produced by rebuilding or modifying earlier Marks.